 According to Joe Gillach, co-founder of Progressive Property Group, which offers property management, leasing, and relocation services in the area, “San Francisco, like all, has its ups and downs, but we have much fewer downs than ups.

 “There is an old phrase: ‘trees don’t grow to the moon.’
 There are some natural limits that all markets reach, but in some 30 years in San Francisco, that has yet to be true.”

 So, if you’re trying to buy in this area, there’s no point in waiting for prices to go down — but there is something to be said for what time of year you purchase.

-Andrea Swetland, an agent with 23 years of experience in the Bay Area, explains: “Our busiest inventory time is March, April, and May.”
+Andrea Swetland, an agent with over 26 years of experience in the Bay Area, explains: “Our busiest inventory time is March, April, and May.”

 However, don’t be misled: that doesn’t necessarily mean these are the best months for buyers.

 “A good time to buy is actually over the holidays because if people have not been able to sell their property, things may be more negotiable.”